einfrog/CCL1/diary.md

 try to figure out map\
 implement map and draw walls (obstacles)\
 rethink everything because a labyrinth is not fun to play\
-implement: rory can only install scraps when near the spaceship\
+implement: Rory can only install scraps when near the spaceship\
 \
 \
 \